geaaru/luet-portage-converter/README.md

 ## Specifications

-`luet-portage-converter` take in input a YAML rules file that is used to generate luet specs.
+`anise-portage-converter` take in input a YAML rules file that is used to generate anise specs.

 ### Example